A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Introduction

-\begin{itemize} \item We conduct a systematic literature review spanning from 2017 to 2022.
-The review provides a comprehensive analysis of today's state-of-the-art techniques, widely used data sources and popular evaluation metrics in the context of in-trip POI recommendations.
+\begin{itemize} \item We conduct a systematic literature review spanning from January 2021 to September 2023.
+The review provides an analysis of widely used information types, state-of-the-art techniques and popular evaluation metrics in the context of POI recommendations.

-\item We review the current utilization of heterogeneous data sources in the field of POI recommendation research.
-Our study offers valuable insights into the types of heterogeneous data that have been employed and sheds light on the integration techniques utilized in existing POI RSs.
+\item We review the current utilization of heterogeneous data in the field of POI recommendation research.
+Our study offers insights into the heterogeneous types of data that have been employed and sheds light on the integration techniques utilized in existing POI RSs.

-\item We identify and present potential research directions that can guide future work in the field of POI RSs.
-These research directions provide valuable insights and serve as a roadmap for researchers to explore novel approaches, address existing challenges, and advance the state-of-the-art in in-trip POI recommendation. \end{itemize}
+\item We identify and present potential research directions that can guide future work in the field of POI recommendation.
+These research directions provide insights and serve as a roadmap for researchers to explore novel approaches, address existing challenges and advance the state-of-the-art POI RSs. \end{itemize}

-The rest of the paper is structured as follows: Section \ref{Background and Preliminaries} provides background information and preliminaries about RSs in the POI recommendation domain; Section \ref{Research Methodology} describes the research methodology of our information-centric survey for in-trip POI RSs; Section \ref{A Landscape of Research} contains the main findings of this work; Section \ref{Discussion} outlines open gaps and future research opportunities; Section \ref{Conclusion} concludes our analysis and offers remarks on future research directions.
+The rest of the paper is structured as follows: Section \ref{Background and Preliminaries} provides background information and preliminaries about RSs in the POI recommendation domain; Section \ref{Research Methodology} describes the research methodology of our information-centric survey for POI recommendations; Section \ref{A Landscape of Research} presents the main findings derived from collected papers; Section \ref{Discussion} discusses the current state of research on the integration of heterogeneous data and outlines open gaps and future research opportunities; Section \ref{Conclusion} summarizes the analysis from this work in response to the proposed research questions.